 The American Legion places special priority on the issue of veteran homelessness.
-With veterans making up approximately 16% of our nation's total adult homeless population, there's plenty of reason to give the cause special concern.
+With veterans making up approximately 11 percent of our nation's total adult homeless population, there's plenty of reason to give the cause special concern.

 To help our struggling brothers-in-arms, the Legion works on a global level, lobbying for legislation affecting veteran homelessness, and acts on a local level, directly assisting veterans who have fallen on tough times and are without a place to live or facing the prospect of it.

 This direct assistance is coordinated by the Legion's Homeless Veterans Task Force, which works to ensure local services and resources are available to homeless veterans and their families.
 The Task Force, which has chairpersons in each department, collaborates with government agencies, homeless service providers and veterans service organizations to develop and implement initiatives that will help homeless veterans.

 Additionally, Homeless Veterans Task Force chairpersons can provide direct aid to veterans and their families who reach out to them.
 A veteran who is homeless or facing possible homelessness can contact a chairperson, who will provide guidance and assistance to the veteran and his or her family.